royalfig/State-of-the-Meeting-2019/docs/acknowledgments/README.md

 - The Local Arrangements Committee, constituted by ..., made the HSS meeting possible.
 They were our liason to the Utrecht University, our translators, our local organizers, and our guides to everything Dutch.
 Thank you.

-See some of the praise from attendees for the Local Arrangements Committee and Utrecht volunteers below.
+See below for a sample of the praises from attendees for the Local Arrangements Committee and Utrecht volunteers.

 ## Praise for the Utrecht LAC and Volunteers